 1/4 bunch of fresh cilantro, roughly chopped

 Preheat grill to 425.

 Dip the corn into the water, then place on the grill.
 Rotate often, just until the corn is slightly charred.
 Do not overcook as you want the corn to still be slightly firm with some crunch.
 Remove from the grill and let cool.

 Using a melon scooper, make small balls of watermelon.
 Or you can cut into pieces.

-Place the watermelon into a large bowl.
-Cut the corn off of the husk into the bowl.
+Place the watermelon into a large salad bowl, then but the charred corn off of the Cobb into the same bowl.

-Place the avocado and red onion into a bowl, along with the mint and cilantro and gently toss together with the watermelon and corn.
+Add the avocado and red onion along with the mint and cilantro and gently toss together with the watermelon and corn.

-Squeeze the lime juice over the mixture, sprinkle in the Harissa and drizzle in the olive oil.
+Squeeze the lime juice over the mixture, sprinkle in the Harissa and drizzle with olive oil.
 Lightly toss just to mix.